 One of the toughest things about foster parenting may be bringing a child or children into your home who come from a completely different cultural background, for both you and them.
 With CASA, a good portion of the training, ongoing Continuing Education, and support from your supervisor will be focused on work needed to ensure that children from a different background are getting their cultural needs met and staying connected to family and heritage.
 Building these skills will make you a stronger foster parent to children who may feel out of place or disconnected from their culture.

 Your Personal Ability to Commit

 Committing to becoming a foster parent is way bigger than volunteering with CASA.
 You’re opening up your home to kids and committing to a 24/7 role in their lives.
-CASA is 15-20 hours a month with way less personal involvement (for instance, kids never come to your home).
+Our main CASA volunteer role is 15-20 hours a month with way less personal involvement (for instance, kids never come to your home) and our Family Finding and Early Family Engagement roles have even less of a time commitment.
 Figuring out if you can make the time, energy and emotional commitments to volunteering with CASA will help you understand your capacity to be a foster parent.